Resentment: The Biggest Relationship Killer

 While I’m hardly suggesting that resentment is the only reason people have sexual challenges, I do think that it’s one of the least commonly recognized ones.
 It’s easy to see how being tired from taking care of the kids or being stressed out about work can create sexual tensions (and not the good kind).
 But resentment often gets left out of the picture and that can make it harder to deal with it.
 So whenever I get asked what I think the biggest relationship killer is, I make sure to include it on the list.
 If you want to open up your heart to your partner(s), if you want to be connected as your authentic self, don’t allow resentment to get in the way.
 It’s only when we can put it on the table that we can deal with it and create the sex lives that we want.

 If you’re feeling stuck in resentment and you’re looking for ways out of it, get in touch with me and let’s talk about what’s going on.
-I offer a free 30 minute Get Acquainted call, so we can discuss your situation and how I can help you figure it out.
-I provide coaching in my Seattle office and over Skype, so let’s find ways to get things sorted out and make sex easy.
+I offer a free Get Acquainted call, so we can discuss your situation and how I can help you figure it out.
+I provide coaching in my Seattle office and over video, so let’s find ways to get things sorted out and make sex easy.